 NPS vs PPF – Which one is better and basic Difference

 There has been a long debate on which one is better- the National Pension Scheme or the Public Provident Fund.
 Lets us explore the basic differences between the two in order to clear the confusions.
 Below stated are 10 basic differences between PPF and NPS which define both the schemes.
+And yes, do let me know any other things which can be added in below provided list.

 |National Pension Scheme (NPS)||Public Provident Fund (PPF)|